true-while/AI-100-Custom-hands-on/Lab4-Log_Chat/01-Introduction.md

-# Lab 4: Log Bot Chat
+# Lab 4: Implement Logging for Bot

-## Introduction
+## Logging Chat for Basic Filtering Bot

-In the previous lab, we started with an echo bot project and modified the code to suit our needs.
-Now, we wish to log chats with our bots to enable our customer service team to follow up to inquiries, determine if the bot is performing in the expected manner, and to analyze customer data.
+In the previous lab, we built a chat bot and modified the downloaded code to suit out needs.
+Now, we wish to log bot chats to enable our customer service team to follow up to inquiries, determine if the bot is performing in the expected manner, and to analyze customer data.

 This hands-on lab guides you through enabling various logging scenarios for your bot solutions.